Ma0de/MaodeETN/README.md

 # MaodeETN
-MaodeETN is an encrypted notebook for the Windows platform where you can write text and store it encrypted with a password.
+MaodeETN (Maode Encrypted Text Notebook) is an encrypted notebook for the Windows platform where you can write text and store it encrypted with a password.

 I created this project on August 16, 2024, and only now I remembered this project.
 Then I fixed some bugs and added some content, and finally published it on GitHub.